-Selective Program: Entry into this program is not guaranteed with admission to the College.
-Specific admissions criteria must be met, such as a passing grade on a mechanical aptitude test and the possession of a valid PA Driver's license.
+Selective Program: Entrance into this program is selective and requires that all students to achieve a passing score on a mechanical aptitude test, interview and completion of the college placement testing.
 Please contact the Faculty Program Supervisor to schedule an appointment to review all of the entrance requirements.